-Sir Ivor Crewe is Master of University College, Oxford and President of the UK Academy of Social Sciences.
+Sir Ivor Crewe was Master of University College, Oxford until 2020 and is President of the UK Academy of Social Sciences.

 He was Vice Chancellor of the University of Essex from 1995 to 2007, following spells at Essex as Pro Vice Chancellor Academic, the founding Director of the Institute of Social and Economic Research, Head of the Department of Government, Co-Director of the British Election Study and Director of the ESRC Social Science Data Archive.